Keyboard shortcuts

 LatticeConfig.
 Builder’s parent struct for a block- building lattice.
 Unchanged in this blueprint.
 See builder glossary.

 Module.
 A coalition-scoped component whose identity derives under COALITION_ROOT.derive("module").derive(name).
-The four basic services (Atlas, Almanac, Chronicle, Compute) are modules.
-Commissioned confluences are NOT modules — they derive independently.
+The five basic services (Atlas, Almanac, Chronicle, Compute, Randomness) are modules.
+Commissioned composite organisms are NOT modules — they derive independently.

-MR_TD.
+TDX Measurements.
 Intel TDX measurement register binding a boot image to the hardware root of trust.
-Pinned per TDX-gated confluence or organism in that component’s Config.
+Pinned per TDX-gated organism in that component’s Config.
+See mosaik — Intel TDX.

 Narrow public surface.
-The discipline of exposing one or two primitives per organism (or confluence) on the shared universe.
+The discipline of exposing one or two primitives per organism on the shared universe.
 Inherited from the zipnet design intro.

 Operator.
-Team running a lattice, standalone organism, confluence, module, or coalition (or any combination).
-See audiences.
+Team running a lattice, standalone organism, composite organism, module, or coalition (or any combination).
+See introduction.

 Organism.
 A mosaik-native service with a narrow public surface.
-The six builder organisms (zipnet, unseal, offer, atelier, relay, tally) inside each block- building lattice, every confluence, every module, and every standalone organism a coalition references are organisms.
+The six builder organisms (zipnet, unseal, offer, atelier, relay, tally) inside each block- building lattice, every composite organism, every module, and every standalone organism a coalition references are organisms.

 OrganismRef.
-The coalition’s reference type for a standalone organism: a role name plus the organism’s stable id and optional content hash.
+The coalition’s reference type for an organism: a role name plus the organism’s stable id and optional content hash.
 The concrete Config type lives in the organism’s own crate and is opaque to the coalition meta-crate.
 See topology-intro — Coalition identity.

 Retirement marker.
-A record a confluence, module, or coalition commits to its own stream before its committee shuts down, declaring effective retirement time and an optional replacement pointer.
+A record a composite organism, module, or coalition commits to its own stream before its committee shuts down, declaring effective retirement time and an optional replacement pointer.
 See basic services — Retirement markers.

 Shared-ledger pattern.
-A confluence that aggregates per-lattice tally::Refunds into a cross-origin-citizen attribution feed.
-See confluences — shared-ledger pattern.
+A composite organism that aggregates per-lattice tally::Refunds into a cross-origin-member attribution feed.
+See composite organisms — shared-ledger pattern.

 Stable id.
-The (instance_name, network_id) blake3 hash a citizen publishes as its durable identifier.
+The (instance_name, network_id) blake3 hash a member publishes as its durable identifier.
 Changes only on retirement, not on operational rotations.
-See topology-intro — Citizen reference shape.
+See topology-intro — Member reference shape.

 Standalone organism.
 An organism living directly on the universe rather than inside a lattice.
 Oracles, attestation fabrics, identity substrates, data- availability shards, analytics pipelines, and the like — all referenced by a coalition via OrganismRef.

 StateMachine.
 Mosaik’s term for the deterministic command processor inside a Group<M>.
-Every confluence and every organism has its own state machine.
+Every organism has its own state machine.
 See mosaik groups.

 Stall policy.
-Per-confluence rule for behaviour when one spanned citizen is not producing inputs for the current clock event.
+Per-composite-organism rule for behaviour when one spanned member is not producing inputs for the current clock event.
 Either commit with partial evidence (preserving liveness) or stall the event (preserving quality).
-Documented per confluence.
+Documented per composite organism.

 TDX.
 Intel Trust Domain Extensions.
 The TEE technology mosaik ships first-class support for.
-Used by confluences and sensitive standalone organisms.
+Used by composite organisms and sensitive standalone organisms.
 See mosaik TDX.

 TicketIssuer.
 An optional coalition-scoped mosaik ticket issuer.
 Non-authoritative: no component is required to accept tickets from this issuer; components opt in by including the issuance root in their own TicketValidator composition.
 See ticket issuance.

 Universe.
-The shared mosaik NetworkId (builder::UNIVERSE = unique_id!("mosaik.universe")) hosting every coalition, every lattice, every organism, and every confluence.
+The shared mosaik NetworkId (builder::UNIVERSE = unique_id!("mosaik.universe")) hosting every coalition, every lattice, and every organism.
+See mosaik — Identity & Networking.